Queen's Baton Relay

 On Commonwealth Day, 13 March 2017, the Gold Coast 2018 Queen’s Baton Relay was launched on the historic forecourt at Buckingham Palace, signalling the official countdown to the start of the Games.
 Accompanied by the Duke of Edinburgh and Prince Edward The Earl of Wessex, Her Majesty Queen Elizabeth II heralded the start of the relay by placing her ‘message to the Commonwealth and its athletes’ into the distinctive loop-design Queen’s Baton which then set off on its journey around the globe.

 The Gold Coast 2018 Queen’s Barton Relay is set to be the longest in Commonwealth Games history.
 Covering 230,000km over 388 days, the Baton will make its way through the six Commonwealth regions of Africa, the Americas, the Caribbean, Europe, Asia and Oceania.

 The Baton will finally land on Australian soil in December 2017 and will then spend 100 days travelling through Australia, finishing its journey at the Opening Ceremony on 4 April 2018, where the message will be removed from the Baton and read aloud by Her Majesty or a representative.

 Designed for each Games by the host nation, the 2018 Queen’s Baton has been made using macadamia wood and reclaimed plastic, sourced from Gold Coast waterways, and inspired by the region’s vibrant spirit and indigenous heritage.

 The QBR in Scotland

-As it makes its way through Europe, the Baton will be in Scotland between 22-28 August 2017 and the arrival of the Baton on Scottish soil will bring the Games one step closer for athletes and supporters, as Team Scotland aims for its best ever overseas medal haul in the Gold Coast.
+As it made its way through Europe, the Baton visited Scotland between 22-26 August 2017 and the arrival of the Baton on Scottish soil brought the Games one step closer for athletes and supporters, as Team Scotland aims for its best ever overseas medal haul in the Gold Coast.

-An exciting range of celebrations are being planned with a strong youth and sport theme, showcasing our rich heritage, links to Australia and the Commonwealth and Glasgow 2014 legacy.
-With only five days on the ground compared to the extensive 42 day tour of the country in 2014 as Games hosts, the focus for 2018 will be on school and community events and it was fantastic to see so many people coming out to support Team Scotland and the Commonwealth Games once again.
+The baton travelled to an exciting range of celebrations with a strong youth and sport theme, showcasing our rich heritage, links to Australia and the Commonwealth and Glasgow 2014 legacy.
+With only five days on the ground compared to the extensive 42 day tour of the country in 2014 as Games hosts, the focus for 2018 was on school and community events and it was fantastic to see so many people coming out to support Team Scotland and the Commonwealth Games once again.